mavi/instagram-dm-bot/README.md

-### ⚠️ About

-This DM BOT is made with a Puppeteer web scraper to run like a human, and it allows you to send DMs to Instagram accounts via Facebook Messenger.
+### ⚠️ This DM BOT is made with a Puppeteer web scraper to run like a human, and it allows you to send DMs to Instagram accounts via Facebook Messenger.

 ### 🔧 Getting Started